arangodb/docs/3.11/analyzers.md

 It uses binary comparison to determine if an input token should be discarded.
 It checks for exact matches.
-If the input contains only a substring that matches one of the defined stopwords, then it is not discarded.
-Longer inputs such as prefixes of stopwords are also not discarded.
+If the input contains only a substring that matches one of the defined stop words, then it is not discarded.
+Longer inputs such as prefixes of stop words are also not discarded.

 The *properties* allowed for this Analyzer are an object with the following
 attributes: